 As for the actual meals, each of these suggestions is quick cooking, healthy and budget-friendly.

-Day 2: Instead of making tacos, which can be a tad time consuming, try our Super Fast Black Bean Quesadillas with a side of guacamole for those nights when the family is craving a Mexican-inspired meal.
+Instead of making tacos, which can be a tad time consuming, try our quesadillas with a side of guacamole for those nights when the family is craving a Mexican-inspired meal.
 Be sure to make a few more quesadillas than you need, because the leftovers will make a great lunch for the following day.

-Day 5: If you take an hour on the weekend to make a pot of soup, you’re already halfway to a decent weeknight dinner.
-Store in the fridge for up to three days and serve with a side sandwich to make a complete meal.
+If you take an hour on the weekend to make a pot of soup, you’re already halfway to a decent weeknight dinner.
+Store in the fridge for up to three days and serve with a side sandwich to make a complete dinner.